-• Overview/Summary: Platelet inhibitors play a major role in the management of cardiovascular, cerebrovascular, and peripheral vascular diseases.
-The agents in the class are Food and Drug Administration (FDA)-approved for a variety of indications including treatment and/or prevention of acute coronary syndromes (myocardial infarction, unstable angina), stroke/transient ischemic attack, and thrombocythemia.
+Overview/Summary: Platelet inhibitors play a major role in the management of cardiovascular. cerebrovascular, and peripheral vascular diseases.
+The agents in the class are Food and Drug Administration (FDA)-approved for a variety of indications including treatment and/or prevention of acute coronary syndromes, stroke/transient ischemic attack, and thrombocythemia.
 The platelet inhibitors are also indicated to prevent thrombosis in patients undergoing cardiovascular procedures and/or surgery.
-The platelet inhibitors exert their pharmacologic effects through several different mechanisms of action.
-The newest platelet inhibitor to be FDA-approved is ticagrelor (Brilinta®), specifically to reduce the rate of thrombotic cardiovascular events in patients with acute coronary syndromes.
-Ticagrelor is a cyclopentyltriazolopyrimidine and works in a similar manner to the other thienopyridine platelet inhibitors (clopidogrel, prasugrel, and ticlopidine).
-However, unlike the other agents, ticagrelor is a reversible inhibitor of the P2Y12 receptor located on the surface of platelets.
-In addition, ticagrelor is not a prodrug; therefore, does not require enzymatic conversion to become pharmacologically active, and is not subject to potential drug interactions associated with the other agents.
-Ticagrelor is available for twice-daily dosing, while clopidogrel and prasugrel are administered once-daily.
-24,5
+The platelet inhibitors exert their pharmacologic effects through several different mechanisms of action.1-8 The newest platelet inhibitor to be FDA-approved is vorapaxar (Zontivity[®]). which is indicated for the reduction of thrombotic cardiovascular events in patients with a history of myocardial infarction (MI) or with peripheral arterial disease (PAD).7 Vorapaxar (Zontivity[®]), is the first in a new class of antiplatelet agents called protease-activated receptor-1 (PAR-1) antagonists.
+It is a competitive and selective antagonist of PAR-1, the major thrombin receptor on human platelets.
+It works by inhibiting thrombin-induced platelet aggregation and thus blood clot formation.
+In addition, vorapaxar is not a prodrug and does not require enzymatic conversion to become pharmacologically active, and is not subject to potential drug interactions associated with the other agents.7 Vorapaxar is available for once-daily dosing in combination with other antiplatelet agents (either clopidogrel and/or aspirin).
+Clopidogrel and prasugrel are administered once-daily, while ticagrelor is dosed twice daily.^{2,4,5}